 Section 162(m) of the Code imposes an annual deduction limit of \$1 million on the amount of compensation paid to each of the chief executive officer and the four other highest compensated officers.
-The deduction limit does not apply to performance-based compensation that satisfies the requirements of section 162(m) of the Code for performance-based compensation include shareholder approval of the material terms of the performance goals under which the compensation is paid.
+The deduction limit does not apply to performance-based compensation that satisfies the requirements of section 162(m) of the Code.
+The requirements of section 162(m) of the Code for performance-based compensation include shareholder approval of the material terms of the performance goals under which the compensation is paid.
 The material terms include (1) the employees eligible to receive compensation upon attainment of a goal, (2) the business criteria on which the goals may be based, and (3) the maximum amount payable to an employee upon attainment of a goal.